supercollider/rfcs/rfcs/0001-make-platform-support-guarantees-explicit.md

 - NSIS
 - libyaml-cpp

+These are not given guarantees either because:
-This is either because a compatible version is included in the SuperCollider repository itself, or because the library is relatively stable and so no additional compatibility requirements are necessary, or because there have been few compatibility issues with the library.
-If needed, support guarantees can be made for these libraries as well.
+- a compatible version is included in the SuperCollider repository itself, or
+- the library is relatively stable and so no additional compatibility requirements are necessary, or

-As much as possible, SuperCollider should support building with the latest release of Boost, and the version packaged in the source tree should be updated reasonably soon after a release.
+- there have been few compatibility issues with the library.

+Support guarantees can be added if needed.

 ### Patch releases